pbrucla/ESPR/README.md

 ```

 3\.
 Set up keys and IPFS
 Pinata is the IPFS solution used for file storage in this project.
-A quickstart guide can be found here [Pinata Quickstart](https://docs.pinata.cloud/quickstart).
+A quickstart guide can be found at [Pinata Quickstart](https://docs.pinata.cloud/quickstart).
 A freemium account with up to 1 GB of storage is available for new users to Pinata.

 This project requires several keys/other information from Pinata and the currently running blockchain: